St. Edward’s has four different types of study abroad programs and they can all be found in Terra Dotta, our online

 See the list of all programs.

-Our partner universities span five continents and offer a unique opportunity for study abroad and global connection.
+Our university exchange partners span five continents and offer a unique opportunity for study abroad and global connection.
 An exciting part of our international partnerships is our robust exchange program.

 As an exchange student at St. Edward's or with one of our university exchange partners, you'll live, study and make friends in an international campus community, and learn about yourself and the world in ways that few other experiences can reveal.
 And that’s just the beginning.

-St. Edward’s provides enhanced study abroad opportunities with 18 partner university exchanges across 13 countries and 5 continents.
+St. Edward’s provides enhanced study abroad opportunities with 18 university exchange partners across 13 countries and 5 continents.